mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 ![Packet details with Collection name]({{ "/assets/creating-wireshark-dissectors-3/collectionname.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

-The rest of the fields are fairly simple.
-I will not explain them in detail, but show the final code instead.
+The rest of the fields are simple.
+I will not explain them in detail but show the final code instead.
 The field called `query` contains BSON documents, but as mentioned before, decoding them are outside the scope of this post.
 I'll use `ProtoField.none` for that field, which is a type that can be used for unstructured data.
 The script with `OP_QUERY` added is then:

 ```lua
 mongodb_protocol = Proto("MongoDB",  "MongoDB Protocol")